 How to house a Ukrainian refugee in the UK:

-The initiative was shared by Housing and Communites secretary Michael Gove.
-The Homes for Ukraine website went live on Monday 14 March, whilst a special hotline is expected soon too.
+The initiative was shared by Housing and Communities secretary Michael Gove, who was recently sacked (opens in new tab) from the Cabinet.
+The Homes for Ukraine (opens in new tab) website went live on Monday 14 March, whilst a special hotline is expected soon too.

 Homes for Ukraine